Table of contents

 Please remember, cookies do not contain confidential information such as your home address, telephone number or credit card details.
 We don’t exchange cookies with any third party websites or external data suppliers.
-If you do choose to disable cookies, you may find that certain sections of our website don’t work properly.

 Our HTML emails contain a single, unique tracking tag to tell us whether the email is opened and verify any click-throughs to links on our website within the email.
 We use this information to determine which of our emails are more interesting to our customers, to find out which customers wish to continue receiving emails and to inform our third party advertisers how many customers have clicked on their advertisements.
 The pixel will be deleted when you delete the email.

 Our website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.